S1lence-z/cook-book/README.md

     ![db_login.py](./docs/db_login_example.png)

-4. Alternatively, you can navigate to the cloned directory in your command line and run the following command:
+4. Navigate to the cloned directory in your command line and run the following command:
     ```
     python main.py
     ```